d-stephenson/d-stephenson.github.io/_posts/2020-04-29-journal-seven-dat601.md

 This final step involves listing all the sentences including any changes where necessary to make the relationship clearer to understand.

-An example sentence listing format for an ERD would look as follows:<br>
+An example sentence listing format for an ERD would look as follows:<br><br>
 S1: Each Vessel is uniquely identified by one VesselID<br>
 S2: One Vessel (VesselID) must has one mission<br>
 S3: One Vessel (VesselID) must has one VesselName<br>